return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/v3d/v3d_sched_c.rst

 to the HW only when it has completed the last one, instead of filling up the CT[01]Q FIFOs with jobs.
 Similarly, we use
-\ :c:func:`v3d_job_dependency`\  to manage the dependency between bin and render, instead of having the clients submit jobs with using the HW's semaphores to interlock between them.
+\ :c:func:`v3d_job_dependency`\  to manage the dependency between bin and render, instead of having the clients submit jobs using the HW's semaphores to interlock between them.

 .. _`v3d_job_dependency`: